A Guide to Posting Meeting Notices, Agendas & Minutes

 - A list of topics that are reasonable expected to be discussed at the meeting in sufficient details to reasonably expected at the time of posting, it may be discussed at the meeting.

 Any revision to the posting should be made as soon as possible prior to the meeting.

 24 hour / 7 Day A Week Access

 The Open Meeting Law requires 24 hours / 7 day a week access to meeting schedules and agendas.
-The Town of Nahant utilizes the Town of Hall outside in/at the green bulletin board and inside the Town Hall outside the Town Clerks office.
+The Town of Nahant utilizes the Town of Nahant Website www.nahant.org as their primary posting site.
+Meeting notices are also posted at the Town Hall outside in the green bulletin board on the side of the building.